may-asver/work_automation/README.md

 ## General requirements
 - Powershell module: MilestonePSTools version 23.2.3
-- User with admin permissions in the server
+- User with admin permissions or necessary permissions to do the tasks in the server
 - CSV file (in some scripts)

 ## Add hardware